FrankLef/cookiecutter-proj/{{cookiecutter.__project_slug}}/README.md

 |   └── ...
 └── tests                     <- All test and fixtures files used in testing.
     ├── __init__.py
-    ├── fixtures              <- Where to put example inputs and outputs.
-    │   ├── input.json        <- Test input data.
+    ├── fixtures              <- Where to put example inputs and outputs │   ├── input.json        <- Test input data.
     │   └── output.json       <- Test output data.
     ├── conftest.py           <- Configurations used by `pytest`.